 Out of area students may choose one of the following options to meet their New Student

 Assessment requirement at Santa Barbara City College:

-Testing for Summer and Fall 2015 enrollment is also offered on a drop-in basis in the Assessment Center Computer Lab from March 16 - August 21.
-Late testing continues during the first week of Fall classes (through August 28).
-Note: Tuesday, May 19 is the final day to test for Summer 1 enrollment and Tuesday, June 30 is the final day to test for Summer 2 enrollment.
+Testing for Spring 2016 enrollment is offered on a drop-in basis in the Assessment Center Computer Lab from October 26 - January 15.
+Late testing continues during the first week of Spring classes (through January 22).

 Consult the monthly list of drop-in testing hours carefully (hours and testing days vary) and plan to test on a scheduled testing day/time.
 No appointment is required but all tests must be completed by closing.
 Be sure to bring your completed REAP test preparation & check-in sheet with you to drop-in testing.